jbech-linaro/janncy/README.md

 # Formatting

-We use `clang-format` for C++ codo formatting.
+We use `clang-format` for C++ code formatting.
 To format all files, you can run the following from the repository root:

 ``` find -name "*.hpp" -or -name "*.cpp" | xargs clang-format -i ```